Celebrating Eleven Years Online...!

 Finding a Builder...

-We are always able to make builder recommendations, however we do not provide builder lists or any builder contact information until an Estimating Plans set has been purchased.
-Why...?
+While we will always help with builder recommendations, we do not provide builder lists or any builder contact information until an Estimating Plans set has been purchased, or in the case of a new design, developed.

-• Our builder recommendations are based on a number of considerations:
+The builder recommendations we offer are based on a number of considerations:

-In other words, a builder can't provide a meaningful quote without the right information, without which they will be in the unfortunate position of attempting to apply a fudge factor to a variable that's been based on an assumption about an unknown.
-Thus they can only end up with... an unknown!
+Without a good set of Estimating Plans, a builder will be in the unfortunate position of "attempting to apply a fudge factor to a variable based on an assumption about an unknown."
+In absolute terms they can only end up with. . . an unknown!

-Essentially, for every design there will be several qualified builders, and there will be others that are neither suited to the project nor possibly even interested.
+Essentially, for each design and each owner there will be several qualified builders, and there will be others that are neither suited to the project nor possibly even interested.
+So, while we most definitely do make builder recommendations, we will only do so when we have also supplied the prospective boat owner with sufficient information in the form of actual Estimating Plans so that those builders can accurately determine construction costs .

 What's Included With Building Plans...?

-Larger vessels may have multiple sheets for any of the above, while smaller vessels may have many details combined into single sheets.
-In some cases, a design may have been more thoroughly detailed at the request of the original client, in which case there will be more detail - ordinarily reflected in the cost of the stock plans set.
-To review an outline of the usual design calculations available with our stock and custom designs please see our article on Essential Design Data.
+Larger vessels may have multiple sheets for any of the above, while smaller vessels may have some of the above combined into single sheets.
+In some cases, a design may have been more thoroughly detailed at the request of the original client, in which case the additional detail is likely to be reflected in the cost of the stock plans set.
+If you would like to know what drawings are included with a specific design, please let me know and I'll forward the drawing list for that design.

 Optional Services

-In all cases, we can provide additional services on request, possibly including one or more of the following:
+In all cases we offer additional services on request, which may including one or more of the following:

-If the original client has taken advantage of computerized pre-cutting for any given design, then those NC Cutting files are made available for re-use.
+If the original client has taken advantage of computerized pre-cutting for the design under consideration, then those NC Cutting files are made available for subsequent re-use by others.
 If NC cutting files have not yet been developed for any particular stock design, they can easily be created.

 Our detailed NC cut files include all internal structure and plating for the hull, deck, and cabins.
 Internal structure includes frames with cutouts for longitudinals, stem / keelson, engine beds, tank faces and lids, bulkheads, rudder components, keel foil components.
 All plating is defined, complete with marking lines for alignment and for cut out of the various openings.